 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, high blood pressure, diabetes, narrow-angle glaucoma, an overactive thyroid, respiratory depression, stomach ulcers, bowel problems, an enlarged prostate, bone marrow problems, trouble urinating, seizures, or an allergy to sulfites.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, heart or blood vessel disease, glaucoma, a stomach ulcer, bowel problems, an enlarged prostate, bone marrow problems, trouble urinating, seizures, or an allergy to sulfites.
 Also tell your doctor if you have breathing problems, such as COPD, asthma, or sleep apnea.

 Possible Side Effects While Using This Medicine